Parralogic/Bash-Scripts/bouncerALLinONE/READme.txt

 UPDATE!
+11/14/2020
+Troubleshooting the script!,..... make sure to input the BSSID's of your router in capital letters, not lowercase.
+Example aa:bb:cc:d5:f6:e7 to AA:BB:CC:D5:F6:E7.
+Working on securing the script of misuse!; Example: Using iptables to lock down your network traffic on your system, if your not using the script on your own network!

+UPDATE!
 11/13/2020
 bouncer2.4_5GHz will now be albe to be relaunched without inputting any unnecessary info about your router after the first initiation,